webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/ds003-lpid-rulebook.md

 ## 5 Trust anchors

-TODO: Webuild WP4 - Trust Registry Infrastucture / Architecture group?
+TODO: WE BUILD WP4 - Trust Registry Infrastucture / Architecture group?

 For LPID as a PuB‑EAA, Relying Parties SHALL verify the LPID using the public‑body issuer certificate issued by a Qualified Trust Service Provider (QTSP), and SHALL verify the QTSP certificate chain up to the trust anchor present in the QTSP Trusted List.